 Loan requirements and pricing for Manufactured Nationwide:

 Vanderbilt Mortgage and Finance, Inc. (VMF) is a national lender offering financing for manufactured homes.
 It has a partnership with Clayton Homes, a largely manufactured home builder, and is a Berkshire Hathaway company.
-It has been in business for over 40 years and has closed more than 200,000 loans.
+It has been in business since 1974 and has closed more than 200,000 loans.

 We chose VMF as our runner-up for best overall mobile home loans because it offers loans nationwide, has competitive rates with flexible loan qualifications, and its partnership with Clayton Homes makes it easier for clients to go through the home buying process.
-Typically, it takes two weeks to close on the home and up to 60 days if you’re financing the land as well.
+Typically, your closing can be set three days after you sign your documents.

 VMF services and features include: